 Yes, I highly recommend The Reluctant Empress by Brigitte Hamann.

 It’s a tie between Jane Austen’s Persuasion and Charlotte Brontë’s Jane Eyre.

 What do you do in your spare time?

 I research and work on my stories.
 I normally enjoy long walks with my husband, but we can’t do that right now because of Covid-19.
 So I’m writing, reading and cooking a lot.
 Stay safe and be well!

 What are some of your favorite things?

-I love books and writing about books, a really good cup of tea, jewelry, books about jewelry, visiting museums, traveling and hanging out with husband (I love him a lot!!).
+I love books and writing about books, a really good cup of tea, jewelry, books about jewelry, visiting museums, reading about historical women, traveling (and I hope to be able to get on an airplane someday soon) and hanging out with husband (I love him a lot!!).